 In one corner of the base is an opening record crate, and while it's a nice idea, it's really the single low point of the figure.
 It's covered with flame stickers that, while they are technically accurate,

 are poorly applied and peeling in many places right out of the package.
 Inside the crate is a removable pile of records.
 These are emblazoned with strange, phony stickers on the record sleeves.
 One reads Music to Kill Zombies By, while another called Cult Classics Greatest Hits features a tiny photo collage of figures from Series 1-3.
 It's cheesy and lame, and I would have preferred blank record sleeves over these fake labels myself.

 The oddest of all is the separate record/sleeve accessory, which features a sticker label for an album called I Want My Money Back by Evil Adam.
 It's odd because, unlike the other label stickers, Evil Adam actually is a real metal band and I Want My Money Back is the title of their demo.
 This record was not, to the best of my knowledge, ever featured or mentioned in Shaun of the Dead, and the reason for its inclusion is a mystery, at least to me.

 Other than the sticker issues, this figure is a great and unexpected addition to the Cult Classics line-up.
 As a regular Joe, Shaun isn't the most likely candidate for an action figure, and probably won't hold much appeal for anyone other than a hardcore fan of the movie.
 But, I ask you, who isn't a hardcore Shaun of the Dead fan?

-Better sequel title: Dwight of the Dead or Faye of the Dead?
+Before we leave, we have a question for you.
+What's the better sequel title: Dwight of the Dead or Faye of the Dead?
 28 Daves Later?
-Tell us on our message board, the Loafing Lounge.